sfigg/commercialization-public/customize/enterprise/uwfoverlay.md

 ### <span id="persistentoverlay"></span> Persistent overlay

 >![NOTE]
-> This feature is still in beta and not yet fully supported.
-Please thoroughly test before deploying to multiple devices.
+> This mode is experimental, and we recommend thoroughly testing it before deploying to multiple devices.
+This option is not used by default.

 On devices with a disk overlay, you can choose to keep working using the overlay data, even after a reboot.
 This can be helpful in situations where your guest users may need to access for longer periods, and may need to power off the device between uses.

 This option gives your IT department more control over when the overlay is wiped.

-Note, this mode is experimental, and we recommend thoroughly testing it before deploying.
-This option is not used by default.

 To turn persistent overlay on or off: